Tyrn/wei/the-insider-en.typ

      Isn't it strange?
-A while ago  this fashion for watches  was started by this scoundrel, minister Nan, who  later appeared to be a barbarian from the stars, - Kissur couldn't stand this fashion - how could it  be that a  watch hand commanded a Man like an owner his slave.
+A while ago  this fashion for watches  was started by this scoundrel, minister Nan, who  later appeared to be a barbarian from the stars,---Kissur couldn't stand this fashion---how could it  be that a  watch hand commanded a Man like an owner his slave.
 And now his heart hurt when he saw the Weian numerals and a Weian device.